Madhumitha/ReverseEngineeringCode/Pseudocode.md

     "passport-local": "^1.0.0",
     "sequelize"

-2. The database name is "passport_demo". config.json needs credentials for relevant to your mysql workbench.
+2. The database name is "passport_demo". config.json needs credentials relevant to your mysql workbench.

 3. Also there is middleware folder that includes isAuthenticated.js, for restricting routes a user is not allowed to visit if not logged in